 I read somewhere recently that there are now more than 3,000 shapes and varieties of pasta. … Continue reading

-Aside from not smoking, the most important factors in creating good health are what we eat and how active we are, according to the Harvard School of Public Health.
-At Hiller’s, we are committed to being a partner to our … Continue reading
+EXCERPT FROM BLOG June 2008 Aside from not smoking, the most important factors in creating good health are what we eat and how active we are, according to the Harvard School of Public Health.
+At Hiller’s, we are committed to … Continue reading

 Back to school, back to tasks, and there’s hardly any time to make a great dinner.
-It’s easier than you think – with a rotisserie chicken from Hiller’s. … Continue reading
+It’s easier than you think – with a rotisserie chicken. … Continue reading

 The only way Jason Patterson can get his son Denyn to eat salad is by laying slices of salami and cheese atop greens and renaming the dish Denyn’s Chef Salad.
 “My son is a devoted carnivore,” says Patterson.